 We may disclose information about you to outside contractors in connection with carrying out activities on our behalf, for example such contractors may include a mailing house, marketing agencies, technology or other service providers, solicitors or debt collection agencies.
 We impose security and confidentiality requirements on how they handle your personal information.
 Outside contractors are required not to use information about you for any purpose except for those activities we have asked them to perform.
 We may disclose your personal information in an emergency, investigation of suspected criminal activity or where we are otherwise authorised or required by law.

 We may occasionally need to transfer or disclose your personal information to a foreign country, including the United Kingdom and the United States of America to administer a claim or incident relating to your policy, provide you with products and services or manage our relationship with you.
-You acknowledge that disclosure to third party service providers located overseas maybe required, and should this be necessary we will use reasonable endeavours to ensure that the recipient will not hold, use or disclose that information in a manner which is inconsistent with the Privacy Act and Australian Privacy Principles.
+You acknowledge that disclosure to third party service providers located overseas may be required, and should this be necessary we will use reasonable endeavours to ensure that the recipient will not hold, use or disclose that information in a manner which is inconsistent with the Privacy Act and Australian Privacy Principles.

 We may also from time to time provide de-identified statistical data to third parties for research purposes.

 It is our aim to provide you with a range of leading products and services offered by us and our related entities.
-To do this, we use the information that you provide to us for market research purposes so we can better understand your needs.
+To do this, unless you opt-out, we use the information that you provide to us for market research purposes so we can better understand your needs.
 We then provide you with information, marketing materials, and related publications by phone, text message, postal mail or email about products and services that we believe will be of interest to you, as well as access to offers and competitions.
 In particular, we may contact you about products and services we think may be of interest to you after you cease to hold an insurance policy with us.
 For example, we might contact you about renewing your old policy or taking out a new policy.

 We may share your personal information on a confidential basis with our related entities so that they can also offer you products and services.
 Direct marketing will not contain any of your sensitive personal information.
 We provide you with a choice to opt out of our marketing activities, and will respect your request not to receive marketing material from us.
 If you do not wish to receive marketing material from us, we ask you to contact us and our related bodies corporate at any time or by following the opt out instructions provided in the marketing communication.
 You should inform us if you do not want your personal information to be used and disclosed for marketing purposes.
 We will implement your request as soon as we can, and apologise if you do receive any materials during the intervening period.